carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/color.md

 ### Designing for low vision

 To get an understanding of the various low-vision disabilities, we recommend using the [NoCoffee](https://chrome.google.com/webstore/detail/nocoffee/jjeeggmbnhckmgdhmgdckeigabjfbddl) Chrome plugin to preview websites.
-Low-vision users may be using a screen reader to preview your website or experience, so ensure you're following [keyboard guidelines](/guidelines/accessibility/keyboard) to ensure the page is read to the user in a logical order.
+Low-vision users may be using a screen reader to preview your website or experience, so be sure to follow [keyboard guidelines](/guidelines/accessibility/keyboard) to ensure the page is read to the user in a logical order.

 ## Resources